B&M European Value Retail SA's Dividend Analysis

 A Glimpse at B&M European Value Retail SA's Dividend History

-B&M European Value Retail SA has maintained a consistent dividend payment record since 2014.
-Dividends are currently distributed on a bi-annual basis.
+B&M European Value Retail SA has maintained a consistent dividend payment record since 2016, with dividends currently distributed on a bi-annual basis.
 Below is a chart showing annual Dividends Per Share for tracking historical trends.

 Breaking Down B&M European Value Retail SA's Dividend Yield and Growth